Student Representation F.A.Q

 the handbook for student representatives

-the handbook for Student Representatives* is designed to provide you as a student representative with ongoing support. the handbook takes you through different parts of the University and the union.
-It also has many good explanations of how meetings are usually run and a glossary of commonly used terms.
+the handbook for student representatives* is designed to provide you as a student representative with continuous support. the handbook goes through different parts of the university and the union.
+There are also many good explanations of how meetings usually work and a glossary of commonly used terms.

-All student representatives receive a physical copy of the handbook when they attend the training for student representatives organised by the Faculty Coordinators, but it is always available digitally too.
+All student representatives receive a physical copy of the handbook when they participate in the training for student representatives that the faculty coordinator organizes, but it is always available digitally as well.

 Opinion programme

-The statement describes what Uppsala Student Union stands for on various issues, for example Uppsala Student Union believes that students with disabilities should have opportunities for support in teaching.
-If you as a student representative need support on different issues, you can turn to the Opinion Programme for inspiration!
+The opinion program describes what Uppsala Student Union stands for on different types of issues, for example, Uppsala Student Union thinks that students with disabilities should have opportunities for support in education.
+If you as a student representative need support on different issues, you can turn to the opinion program to find inspiration!

 Training for student representatives